-Pet-Friendly Hotels, Restaurants & Attractions
+Pet-Friendly Hotels, Restaurants & Attractions in the Naples Area

-To find great places to stay with your pet, go to the Hotels & Rentals section of this website, click Amenities in the left column and filter your lodging options to show pet-friendly properties.
+To find great places to stay with your pet, go to the Hotels & Rentals section of this website, click "Amenities" in the left column and filter your lodging options to show pet-friendly properties.
 Of course, when making reservations, you'll want to inform the staff at your hotel or lodging property that you're bringing a pet.
 Some hotels have weight restrictions and allow pets only in specific rooms.
 All require proof of current vaccinations.

 Pet-Friendly Vacation Rentals

 If Spot needs more space to spread out, consider renting a home for the week.
 NaplesRentals.com offers dozens of pet-friendly homes and villas with enclosed pools and yards.
 Many are within walking distance of beaches.